njh27/spikesorting_fullpursuit/README.md

 ### Installation

 #### Requirements
 This package depends on the numpy and scipy python packages.
+Version 2.0 requires the sklearn.neightbors BallTree object for computing pairwise point distances.
 The easiest way to ensure the majority of package requirements are met is to install via the ANACONDA source and API.
 Additional requirements not part of the standard Anaconda install are pyopencl, and the multiprocessing library, all of which are freely available